raulsenaferreira/SiMOOD/README.md

 ## Usage

-1. Start the CARLA server with `./CarlaUE4.sh`.
-It is best to keep the default options and use the Vulkan backend, as the OpenGL backend has some problems, e.g., with rendering fog properly
+1. Start the CARLA server with `./CarlaUE4.sh -opengl -quality-level=Epic`.
+You can change from -opengl to the -Vulkan backend if you want to.
 2. Navigate to the subdirectory in PythonAPI where you have placed the contents of this repository
 3. Generate a specific scenario by running `PYTHONPATH=PYTHONPATH:../carla ../venv/bin/python scenario_executor.py --output-dir scenario1 --scenario-path example_scenarios/crash_ahead.xosc`.
 This will open another window rendering the scenarios output and afterwards will store all recorded data in the specified output directory
     - The scenario is configured via a cli.
 To get all configurable parameters run `PYTHONPATH=PYTHONPATH:../carla ../venv/bin/python scenario_executor.py -h`.
 For instance, to generate a scenario at sunset with heavy rain and overcast sky run `PYTHONPATH=PYTHONPATH:../carla ../venv/bin/python scenario_executor.py --output-dir scenario1 --scenario-path example_scenarios/group_of_cyclists.xosc --time-of-day sunset --rain heavy --clouds heavy`